Plus: What it means to feel valued at work and the secret to success inside your company’s DNA

 Having motivated employees is linked to positive employee engagement, which impacts a company’s performance, growth potential and ultimately profits.

 There are numerous scientific studies that link employee motivation to organisational performance, effectiveness and success.
-And there’s also reason to believe that the company’s efforts to motivate employees is an important part of company culture (see: What is company culture? and the importance of understanding what causes employee withdrawal).
+And there’s also reason to believe that the company’s efforts to motivate employees is an important part of company culture (see: What is company culture?, the importance of understanding what causes employee withdrawal and discover the link between recognition and productivity).

 THEORIES AND TYPES OF EMPLOYEE MOTIVATION